 Gupta Wessler Fellowship

-Fellowship in Appellate and Constitutional Litigation
+Gupta Wessler Fellowship in Appellate Litigation

 Gupta Wessler LLP specializes in Supreme Court, appellate, and complex litigation on behalf of plaintiffs and public interest clients.
 Our cases span a wide range of issues, including consumers’ and workers’ rights, class actions, access to the courts, civil rights, and constitutional and administrative law.
+We are the go-to appellate advocates for trial lawyers nationwide.

 The fellowship is ideally suited for a current or recent judicial law clerk interested in embarking on a career as a public interest litigator.
 Fellows are fully integrated into all aspects of the firm’s work and receive significant responsibility for cutting-edge appellate, constitutional, and complex litigation.
 They are expected to hit the ground running by researching and drafting briefs under close supervision and mentorship by the firm’s attorneys.
 Fellows may also play a critical role in monitoring developments in the U.S. Supreme Court and other courts, and in analyzing potential new cases for the firm.